 Debian Installer (d-i): The official installation system for the Debian distribution.
+23 chroot: The chroot program, chroot(8), enables us to run different instances of the 25 GNU/Linux environment on a single system simultaneously without rebooting.

-Boot parameters: Parameters that can be entered at the bootloader prompt to influence the kernel or live-config.
+Boot parameters: Parameters that can be entered at the bootloader prompt to 24 influence the kernel or live-config.